Top 30 Salesforce Record Sharing & Visibility Interview Questions 2026 — OWD, Role Hierarchy, Sharing Rules, FLS & Apex Sharing Explained

 "Report access is controlled by Report Folder sharing — not profile or role.
 User A likely doesn't have access to the folder containing the report, either directly or via a Public Group.
 Always lead with this answer in interviews."

-Step 2 — Create Permission Sets Per Department
+- 2️⃣Create Permission Sets Per Department — Grant access selectively

-- Bundle multiple Permission Sets per department into a Permission Set Group
+- 3️⃣Permission Set Groups (Advanced) — Bundle multiple Permission Sets per department

 | Field | Finance | HR | Sales |